tmsajin/Admin-Mail-Tester/readme.txt

 == Screenshots ==

-1. The main interface of the WP Admin Mail Tester plugin, showing the fields for recipient, subject, message, and attachment.
+1. The main interface of the Admin Mail Tester plugin, showing the fields for recipient, subject, message, and attachment.
-2. A confirmation message after a test email has been sent successfully.

 == Changelog ==